alonrotem/GithubIssuesNotifier/README.md

 GitHub Issues Notifier uses [OctoKit.NET](https://github.com/octokit/octokit.net) open library to integrate with GitHub's API.

-**More info on a post in [my blog, AlonInTheWorld.com](http://www.alonintheworld.com/2014/06/project-keeping-track-of-your-github.html).**
+**More info on a post in <a href="http://www.alonintheworld.com/2014/06/project-keeping-track-of-your-github.html" target="_blank">my blog, AlonInTheWorld.com</a>.**

 ![About GitHub Issues Notifier](https://raw.githubusercontent.com/alonrotem/GithubIssuesNotifier/master/Screenshots/AboutDialog.png).

 ##Getting the Solution and Building it
-GitHub Issue Notifier's solution references [OctoKit.NET](https://github.com/octokit/octokit.net)'s [Nuget package](http://www.nuget.org/packages/Octokit/).
+GitHub Issue Notifier's solution references <a href="https://github.com/octokit/octokit.net" target="_blank">OctoKit.NET</a>'s <a href="http://www.nuget.org/packages/Octokit/" target="_blank">Nuget package</a>.
 Once the solution is built, OctoKit's package is automatically retrieved and restored as a reference.
 ##Initial Configuration
 When opened for the first time, the setup wizard opens and presents 3 tabs for settings.